kojo12228/MultipageBoleroDemo/README.md

 The methodology is heavily inspired by notes from the Elmish project on ["parent-child composition"](https://elmish.github.io/elmish/index.html) with a [minimal example project](https://elmish.github.io/elmish/parent-child.html).

-Requires .NET Core 3.1 or higher.
+Requires .NET 6.0 or higher.

 See [fsbolero.io](https://fsbolero.io/) and [elmish.github.io](https://elmish.github.io/elmish/index.html) for more notes.